Adeyemi on Target on Return But 10-Man U23s Well Beaten

-Coaches Gerard Nash and Chris Hogg lined their side up in a 4-1-4-1 formation with Tristan Nydam occupying a deeper central midfield berth and Adeyemi encouraged to push forward to support lone striker Colin Oppong, who has had a number of spells on trial with the Blues from Cliftonville this season.
+Coaches Gerard Nash and Chris Hogg lined their side up in a 4-1-4-1 formation with Tristan Nydam occupying a deeper central midfield berth and Adeyemi encouraged to push forward to support lone striker Colin Oppong, who joined the academy from Cliftonville in Northern Ireland in January.

 After a quiet opening, Oppong had Town's first effort on target in the ninth minute but his low shot from distance was comfortably gathered by Forest keeper George Shelvey, moments before Adeyemi drove over from just outside the box.

 However, the visitors took the lead on 18 after Adeyemi had conceded a foul on the edge of the Blues' box.
 Johnson stepped up and expertly curled the ball over the Town wall and into the far top corner of the net.

 Johnson then doubled Forest's lead nine minutes later when Swan laid the ball off and the number seven fired a bullet of a first-time strike from 25 yards out which gave Harry Wright no chance.